This example is on Windows 10. But setting up on unix should be similar.

 Set Up a Tomcat Web Server

-.
-Download tomcat and unpack to a folder, e.g. C:\Programs
+Google for Tomcat download.
+Download tomcat and unpack to a folder, e.g. C:\Programs (Downloads for me took about 1 minute total.)

 Deploy the RDF4J Webapps in Tomcat

-into tomcat's webapps
+Copy rdf4j-server.war and rdf4j-workbench.war into tomcat's webapps folder.

 Run Tomcat

-script.
-(Wait till console shows Server startup in ... ms
+Start tomcat using its bin folder's startup.bat script.
+(Wait till console shows Server startup in ... ms)

 Start using your triple store!